prastogi532/TSF-GRIP/README.md

 I will be updating the tasks from my domain : Data Science and Business Analytics for the February 2023 batch.

-# IDE : Jupyter Notebook
+# IDE : Google Colab
 # -> Technical Task
 # -> **Data Science & Business Analytics**